Nutrien (NYSE:NTR) Updates FY 2022 Earnings Guidance

 Nutrien (NYSE:NTR – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $10.200-$11.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.560.
 The company issued revenue guidance of -.

-Nutrien (NYSE:NTR – Get Rating) last issued its earnings results on Wednesday, February 16th.
-The company reported $2.47 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $2.30 by $0.17.
-Nutrien had a return on equity of 15.31% and a net margin of 11.38%.
-The firm had revenue of $7.07 billion for the quarter, compared to analyst estimates of $6.53 billion.
-During the same period last year, the company earned $0.24 earnings per share.
-The firm’s revenue for the quarter was up 83.6% on a year-over-year basis.
-Equities analysts forecast that Nutrien will post 11.57 EPS for the current fiscal year.
+Nutrien (NYSE:NTR – Get Rating) last issued its quarterly earnings data on Wednesday, February 16th.
+The company reported $2.47 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $2.30 by $0.17.
+The business had revenue of $7.07 billion during the quarter, compared to the consensus estimate of $6.53 billion.
+Nutrien had a net margin of 11.38% and a return on equity of 15.31%.
+The firm’s revenue was up 83.6% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $0.24 EPS.
+As a group, sell-side analysts expect that Nutrien will post 11.51 EPS for the current fiscal year.

-Several equities research analysts have recently commented on NTR shares.
-Raymond James set a $95.00 target price on Nutrien and gave the company an outperform rating in a report on Tuesday, February 22nd.
-Citigroup increased their price objective on Nutrien from $84.00 to $89.00 in a research note on Friday, February 18th.
-Royal Bank of Canada increased their price objective on Nutrien from $85.00 to $90.00 and gave the stock an outperform rating in a research note on Tuesday, February 22nd.
-Berenberg Bank set a $90.00 price objective on Nutrien in a research note on Friday, February 18th.
-Finally, Scotiabank increased their price objective on Nutrien from $80.00 to $90.00 in a research note on Friday, February 18th.
-Five equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
-According to MarketBeat.com, the company currently has an average rating of Buy and a consensus target price of $85.00.
+Several brokerages recently commented on NTR.
+Mizuho increased their price objective on shares of Nutrien from $75.00 to $87.00 and gave the company a neutral rating in a research note on Tuesday, February 15th.
+Royal Bank of Canada set a $120.00 price target on shares of Nutrien in a research note on Monday.
+Berenberg Bank set a $90.00 price target on shares of Nutrien in a research note on Friday, February 18th.
+JPMorgan Chase & Co. set a $95.00 price target on shares of Nutrien in a research note on Friday, March 4th.
+Finally, Piper Sandler upgraded shares of Nutrien from a neutral rating to an overweight rating and increased their price objective for the stock from $87.00 to $112.00 in a research report on Monday.
+Four analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of Buy and an average price target of $87.89.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in NTR.
-V Wealth Advisors LLC grew its holdings in Nutrien by 4.5% in the 4th quarter.
-V Wealth Advisors LLC now owns 3,703 shares of the company’s stock valued at $278,000 after buying an additional 158 shares during the last quarter.
-MML Investors Services LLC grew its holdings in Nutrien by 10.4% in the 4th quarter.
-MML Investors Services LLC now owns 3,725 shares of the company’s stock valued at $280,000 after buying an additional 351 shares during the last quarter.
-EP Wealth Advisors LLC grew its holdings in Nutrien by 19.4% in the 4th quarter.
-EP Wealth Advisors LLC now owns 3,759 shares of the company’s stock valued at $283,000 after buying an additional 612 shares during the last quarter.
-JustInvest LLC acquired a new stake in Nutrien in the 4th quarter valued at approximately $329,000.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+V Wealth Advisors LLC grew its holdings in Nutrien by 4.5% during the fourth quarter.
+V Wealth Advisors LLC now owns 3,703 shares of the company’s stock valued at $278,000 after purchasing an additional 158 shares during the period.
+MML Investors Services LLC grew its holdings in Nutrien by 10.4% during the fourth quarter.
+MML Investors Services LLC now owns 3,725 shares of the company’s stock valued at $280,000 after purchasing an additional 351 shares during the period.
+EP Wealth Advisors LLC grew its holdings in Nutrien by 19.4% during the fourth quarter.
+EP Wealth Advisors LLC now owns 3,759 shares of the company’s stock valued at $283,000 after purchasing an additional 612 shares during the period.
+JustInvest LLC bought a new position in Nutrien during the fourth quarter valued at $329,000.
 Finally, Glenmede Trust Co.
-NA grew its holdings in shares of Nutrien by 12.5% during the 4th quarter.
+NA grew its holdings in Nutrien by 12.5% during the fourth quarter.
 Glenmede Trust Co.
-NA now owns 11,318 shares of the company’s stock worth $850,000 after purchasing an additional 1,262 shares in the last quarter.
-64.94% of the stock is currently owned by hedge funds and other institutional investors.
+NA now owns 11,318 shares of the company’s stock valued at $850,000 after purchasing an additional 1,262 shares during the period.
+64.94% of the stock is owned by institutional investors.

 Nutrien Company Profile (Get Rating)